Baja California Scuba Diving

 1. La Paz

-La Paz is a quaint but well-established resort located two thirds of the way down the Baja California Peninsula’s east coast.
-Offering a well-established dive infrastructure, countless diving and snorkeling options, and a great range of accommodation and resorts, this is the perfect dive destination for a family or group getaway.
+La Paz is a quaint but well-established resort located two-thirds of the way down the Baja California Peninsula’s east coast.
+This is the perfect dive destination for a family or group getaway, offering a well-established dive infrastructure, countless diving and snorkeling options, and a great range of accommodations and resorts.

 Depending on the time of year, divers can expect to spot large migratory species such as whale sharks, hammerhead sharks, mobula rays, and even humpback and gray whales.
 This is in addition to over 800 species of small and medium-sized reef fish and some notable macro species.